32-Year-Old Third Baseman – Free Agent

 Ian Stewart Contract Information:

-Signed a minor league contract with the Angels in January 2014.
+Signed a minor league contract with the Nationals in December 2014.

 To instantly reveal our fantasy analysis of every player – including Ian Stewart – simply subscribe now.

 Ian Stewart Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|